ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

   ensures confidentiality, integrity and replay protection, as well as mutual authentication between the entities or components.
-The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof"
+The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof."

   For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities as CWT without